Cost to Unblock a Drain

 Cost of Relocating or Replacing a Drain

-Persistent clogging issues within your drains is an indicator of bigger issues with your pine lines.
+Persistent clogging issues within your drains is an indicator of bigger issues with your pipe lines.
 In some cases, it may be necessary to replace or relocate your existing drains either because the passage is too narrow to meet demands, they are in the way of an extension or your drains may have collapsed or undergone extensive damage that cannot be mended.

 If you need to move a drain you will have to seek permission from your local water authority and ensure that the relocation is in adherence to UK building regulations before any work can begin, with the application alone costing up to £1300 depending on your provider.